Fermionic signal of vacuum polarization in strong laser fields: Introduction

-In this letter, we put forward a method for observing VB via the created positron longitudinal polarization during the interaction of LP $\gamma$-photons with a LP ultraintense laser pulse in the highly nonlinear regime with $\chi_\gamma\gtrsim 1$.
-The LP $\gamma$-photons as assumed to be produced by linear Compton scattering, and to propagate in a PW laser pulse, acquiring CP due to VP.
+In this paper, we put forward a method for observing VB via the created \textit{positron} longitudinal polarization during the interaction of linearly polarized $\gamma$-photons with a linearly polarized ultraintense laser pulse in the highly nonlinear regime with $\chi_\gamma\gtrsim 1$.
+We employ a general scheme of the pioneering experiment E-144 at SLAC \cite{Bula_1996, Burke_1997,Bamber_1999,Altarelli_2019}, to produce $\gamma$-photons via Compton scattering and further convert them into electron-positron pairs in an ultrastrong laser field using the nonlinear Breit-Wheeler process.
+However, we add a polarization perspective to this seminal scheme to exploit it for the application of a VB measurement.
+Here the initially linearly polarized $\gamma$-photons propagate in a PW laser pulse, acquiring circular polarization due to VP.
 The helicity of the photons is subsequently transferred to the produced pairs during the nonlinear Breit-Wheeler process, generating longitudinally polarized positrons with polarization up to $\sim70\%$.
-Therefore, rather than the conventional photonic signal of VP, we find a strong signature of VB in the positron polarization, see the scheme of the interaction in Fig. \ref{Fig.scheme}.
-In contrast to previous schemes where the PP is undesirable, increasing the statistical error of the VB measurement, we employ the pairs as a source for a valuable VB signal.
+Therefore, rather than the conventional \textit{photonic signal} of VP, we find a strong signature of VB in the \textit{positron polarization}, see the scheme of the interaction in Fig. \ref{Fig.scheme}.
+In contrast to previous schemes where the pair production is undesirable, increasing the statistical error of the VB measurement, we employ the pairs as a source for a valuable VB signal.
 To carry out the investigation, we have developed a Monte Carlo method for the simulation of VB and VD of a $\gamma$-ray beam in a highly nonlinear regime, which applies to an arbitrary configuration of a background strong field.
-We demonstrate the experimental feasibility of measuring VB with an average statistical significance of 5$\sigma$ on the measurement time scale of a few hours in upcoming 10-PW laser facilities.
+We demonstrate the experimental feasibility of our {proposal for} measuring VB with an average statistical significance of 5$\sigma$ on the measurement time scale of a few hours in upcoming 10-PW laser facilities.